Gloucester Road tube station: Deep-level station

 By the beginning of the 20th century, the DR had been extended to Richmond, Ealing Broadway, Hounslow West and Wimbledon in the west and to New Cross Gate in the east.
 The southern section of the Inner Circle was suffering considerable congestion between South Kensington and Mansion House, between which stations the DR was running an average of 20 trains per hour with more in the peak periods.

 To relieve the congestion, the DR planned an express deep-level tube line starting from a connection to its sub-surface tracks west of Gloucester Road and running to Mansion House.
 The tunnels were planned to run about 60 to 70 ft beneath the existing sub-surface route with only one intermediate stop at Charing Cross (now Embankment).
 Parliamentary approval was obtained in 1897 but no work was done.
 In 1898, the DR took over the Great Northern, Piccadilly and Brompton Railway#Brompton and Piccadilly Circus Railway, 1896 (B&PCR) which had a route planned from South Kensington to Piccadilly Circus.
 The route was modified to join the DR deep-level route at South Kensington.

 Following the purchase of the DR by the Underground Electric Railways Company of London in 1902, the planned DR and B&PCR lines were merged with a third proposed route from the Great Northern, Piccadilly and Brompton Railway#Great Northern and Strand Railway, 1898.
 The DR deep-level route was revised at its western end to continue to Earl's Court and surface to the east of Barons Court.
 The deep-level platforms were opened on 15 December 1906 by the Great Northern, Piccadilly and Brompton Railway (GNP&BR, now the Piccadilly line) which ran between Finsbury Park and Hammersmith.
 A new surface building for the lifts was designed by Leslie Green with the GNP&BR's distinctive ox-blood red glazed terracotta façade.

 As part of the development over the sub-surface platforms, the station buildings were remodelled internally to share a single entrance and ticket office.
 Space in the Piccadilly line building that was formerly used for operational purposes or as the exit to the street is now used for retail purposes.
 During the 2000s, the deep-level parts of the station underwent refurbishment with areas of damaged wall tiles being replaced.
 The dark green and cream tiled walls of the Piccadilly line's lower level passages and platforms were restored, with damaged tiles being replaced by reproductions to match the original designs.

-On 24 May 1957 Teresa Lubienska, a Polish Countess who had survived Auschwitz concentration camp, was stabbed five times on the eastbound Piccadilly line platform and died shortly afterwards.
+On 24 May 1957, Teresa Lubienska, a Polish Countess who had survived Auschwitz concentration camp, was stabbed five times on the eastbound Piccadilly line platform and died shortly afterwards.
+A cry of the word bandits was heard by a station worker and she was escorted to St Mary Abbots Hospitial, where she died soon after.
 Her murder remains unsolved to this day.